 Ground Ivy Herb (Glechoma hederacea L.) is an evergreen, creeping plant of woodlands, hedgerows, and damp ground.
 It is commonly known as ground-ivy, gill-over-the-ground, creeping charlie, alehoof, tunhoof, catsfoot, field balm, run-away-robin, and creeping jenny.

 The dried Ground Ivy plant is often used in herbalism.
-In food manufacturing, Ground Ivy Herb is used as a flavouring and also makes a welcome addition to many a pie, soup or broth.
+In food manufacturing, Ground Ivy Herb is used as a flavoring and also makes a welcome addition to many a pie, soup, or broth.
 Stuffing mixes are also enhanced with that herb.